ubports/ubuntu-touch/README.md

 This is where we track all [bugs](https://github.com/ubports/ubports-touch/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and [feature-request](https://github.com/ubports/ubuntu-touch/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22+) for the operating system.

 Please read our [guide on writing a good bug report](https://docs.ubports.com/en/latest/contribute/bugreporting.html) before creating a new issue.
 To better understand the lifecycle of your issue, refer to our [issue tracking guidelines](https://docs.ubports.com/en/latest/about/process/issue-tracking.html).
-Thank you!
+Thank you! <br>

 ### Shortcut to issue milestones